 The first of our site preparation tips for metal building construction is demolition.
 If there is an existing structure on site or if the land needs clearing of vegetation, this can be hard and dangerous work.
 Demolition crews use a lot of heavy equipment.

 After the teardown stage, you’ll also need to haul away and dispose of the demolished materials and brush.
-You may need to coordinate with the city to haul off materials, or rent containers and pay for several trips to the landfill to transport the debris yourself.
+You may also need to coordinate with the city to haul off materials, or rent containers and pay for several trips to the landfill to transport the debris yourself.

-Your local municipality has a number you can call for someone to come out and mark where utilities currently run through your property.
-But these workers aren’t going to dig up or reroute anything to make your site ready for the installation of a new building.
+Your local municipality can have someone come out and mark where utilities currently run through your property.
+But, they will not dig up or reroute anything to make your site ready for the installation of a new building.

 Whether you need foot access to an outbuilding, a driveway for a couple of vehicles, or a full parking lot and sidewalk to meet customer and employee needs, using the right materials and installation method makes a big difference in the functionality of the completed building.

 Can You DIY, or Should You Get Help?

 There are pros and cons.
 If there’s not much work to be done in preparing the site and if you have the time, tools, and skill set to get the job done, it may be fine to take care of this yourself.

 The third option is to take a “one-stop-shop” approach.
 Our customers often come to us because they want the ease and simplicity of a steel building project.
-And they don’t want the expense, risks, and hassle that come with managing all the site prep.
+And, they don’t want the expense, risks, and hassle that come with managing all the site prep.